 If the mother is pressing her rights, you will have difficulty opposing her unless you get a court order granting you custody.
 In the mean time, you can enlist the help of the father, who presumably got custody at the hearing you referenced.
 He could give you a power of attorney for the older...Read more »

 I want to know how can I keep her with me permanently.
 She doesn’t like going over to the other persons house.
 She fights me because she hates it there.
 I just need help.
 The adoptive parent has never given me a dime for this child.

 The only permanent solution to this problem is adoption.
 That is something you would probably need legal help with, particularly if the legal parents are't cooperative.
-It is possible to do an adoption even if the legal parents aren't on board, but it might require a trial, which can be...Read more »
+It is possible to do an adoption even if the legal parents aren't on board, but it might require a trial, which can...Read more »

 Yes.
 Any blood relative would have priority over an unrelated foster home.
 Your mother needs to contact OCS and request placement.
 They should place with her as long as she has a clean record.
-If they don't, she can ask the court to order it, and OCS would have to explain why she's not...Read more »
+If they don't, she can ask the court to order it, and OCS would have to explain why she's...Read more »

 Justia Ask a Lawyer is a forum for consumers to get answers to basic legal questions.
 Any information sent through Justia Ask a Lawyer is not secure and is done so on a non-confidential basis only.